kunstner/mmsig/README.md

 hematological malignancies.
 Commun Biol 4, 424 (2021).
 <https://doi.org/10.1038/s42003-021-01938-0>

-To run using GRCh38 as a reference, this project is a fork of the original repository (https://github.com/evenrus/mmsig).
-Note, the example data won't run because it is hg19!
+__To run using GRCh38 as a reference, this project was forked from the original repository (https://github.com/evenrus/mmsig).
+Note, the example data won't run because it is hg19!__

 ## Installation